Sorry, you need to enable JavaScript to visit this website.

 The candidate registration periods are as follows.

-It is each candidate's responsibility to ensure that they have registered within the timeframe specified by the force examinations officer.
-Late candidate registrations will only be considered if exceptional circumstances can be proved as to why it was outside of the candidate’s control to register in time.
+Candidates must register within the timeframe specified by the force examinations officer.
+Late candidate registrations will only be considered if exceptional circumstances can be proven as to why it was outside of the candidate’s control to register in time.
 A heavy workload or being unaware of the registration period will not be accepted as exceptional circumstances.

 General Data Protection Regulation (GDPR)